hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_packet_core_control_plane.html.markdown

 * `interoperability_settings_json` - Settings in JSON format to allow interoperability with third party components e.g. RANs and UEs.

-* `tags` - A mapping of tags of Mobile Network Packet Core Control Plane.
+* `tags` - A mapping of tags assigned to the Mobile Network Packet Core Control Plane.

-* `version` - The version of the packet core software that is deployed.
+* `software_version` - The version of the packet core software that is deployed.

 ---